 - Inhibiting melanin production

 According to Dr. Lee, the best way to introduce vitamin C into your routine is to find an effective yet gentle formula.
-SLMD Skincare Bright Future is an L-ascorbic acid serum that’s formulated for all skin types — with nourishing niacinamide, ferulic acid, and hyaluronic acid that plumps, brightens and minimizes fine lines and dark spots over time.
+SLMD Skincare Bright Future is a stabilized ascorbic acid serum that’s formulated for all skin types — with nourishing niacinamide, ferulic acid, and hyaluronic acid that plumps, brightens and minimizes fine lines and dark spots over time.

 Why is glycolic acid good for skin?